Helium compounds: Impurity solid helium

 Introducing impurities into solid helium yields a blue solid that melts at a higher temperature than pure He.
-For cesium the absorption has a peak at 750 nm, and for rubidium, maximal absorption is at 640 nm.
+For caesium, the absorption has a peak at 750 nm, and for rubidium, maximal absorption is at 640 nm.
 These are due to metal clusters with diameters of 10 nm or so.
-However the low concentration of clusters in this substance should not be sufficient to solidify helium as the amount of metal in the solid is less than billionth that of the impurity helium condensate solids, and liquid helium does not "wet" cesium metal.
-The solid is possibly due to helium snowballs attached to Cs^{+} (or Rb^{+}) ions.
+However, the low concentration of clusters in this substance should not be sufficient to solidify helium, as the amount of metal in the solid is less than billionth that of the impurity helium condensate solids, and liquid helium does not "wet" caesium metal.
+The solid is possibly due to helium "snowballs" attached to Cs^{+} (or Rb^{+}) ions.
 The snowball is a shell that contains helium atoms solidified in particular positions around the ion.
 The helium atoms are immobilized in the snowball by polarization.
 Neutral metallic atoms in liquid helium are also surrounded by a bubble caused by electron repulsion.
 They have typical sizes ranging from 10 to 14 Å diameter.
 Free electrons in liquid helium are enclosed in a bubble 17 Å in diameter.
 Under 25 atmosphere pressure an electron bubble reduces to 11 Å.